- Radiation Therapy Principles

 M = Mitosis (the cell divides into 2 cells)

 G0 phase (resting stage): The cell has not yet started to divide.
-Cells spend much of their lives in this phase.
-Depending on the type of cell, this step can last for a few hours or many years.
+Cells spend much of their lives in this phase, carrying out their day-to-day body functions, not dividing or preparing to divide.
+Depending on the type of cell, this stage can last for a few hours or many years.
 When the cell gets the signal to reproduce (divide), it moves into the G1 phase.

-G1 phase: During this phase, the cell starts making more proteins to get ready to divide.
-Single strands of DNA, called RNA, are also made.
+G1 phase: The cell gets information that determines if and when it will go into the next phase.
+It starts making more proteins to get ready to divide.
+The RNA needed to copy DNA is also made in this phase.
 This phase lasts about 18 to 30 hours.

-S phase: In the S phase, the chromosomes that contain the genetic code (DNA) are copied so that both of the new cells to be made will have the same DNA.
+S phase: In the S phase, the chromosomes (which contain the genetic code or DNA) are copied so that both of the new cells to be made will have the same DNA.
 This phase lasts about 18 to 20 hours.

-G2 phase: The G2 phase is just before the cell starts splitting into 2 cells.
+G2 phase: More information about if and when to proceed with cell division is gathered during this phase.
+The G2 phase happens just before the cell starts splitting into 2 cells.
 It lasts from 2 to10 hours.

 M phase (mitosis): In this phase, which lasts only 30 to 60 minutes, the cell actually splits into 2 new cells that are exactly the same.

 Cancer cells tend to divide quickly and grow out of control.
 Radiation therapy kills cancer cells that are dividing, but it also affects dividing cells of normal tissues.
 The damage to normal cells causes unwanted side effects.
-Each time radiation therapy is given there needs to be a balance between destroying the cancer cells and minimizing damage to the normal cells.
+Radiation therapy is always a balance between destroying the cancer cells and minimizing damage to the normal cells.

 In the past, it was thought that once an area was treated with radiation it could not be treated with radiation again because of damage to the normal cells in the treatment area.
 But research suggests that a second course of radiation therapy can be given to some patients.